 Examples hereof are gelatin cubes (or agar), jackfruit, star apple (Cainito), tapioca, sago, nata de coco, Ube (purple yam), sweet potatoes and sweetcorn among many others.
 In more recent recipes also ice cream is added to the mix.

-The mixture of all Halo-halo ingredients is finally topped with evaporated milk and served in a bowl or a tall glass.
+Finally, the mixture of all Halo-halo ingredients is topped with evaporated milk and served in a bowl or a tall glass.

 Today, Halo-halo is even the best-selling product of the popular Filipino fast food chain Chowking.